Hirazuku/my-movie-browser-react/README.md

 ## Description

 This app was built for searching films and information about them.
-You can check actors, cast etc.
+You can check actors, cast etc. Data about films is provided via api.

 On this project we were working in a group of 3 people using Srum, Trello and Figma, so we are now better at working in teams.